 Education Should be the Priority

 For any college bound student-athlete, finding the right college takes research and careful consideration.
 As a busy Student-Athlete with a crazy schedule there is even more to think about than academics.
-Your first instinct may be to go where ever you may be able to get a Lacrosse Scholarship, but you need to look at the entire picture when selecting a college.
+Your first instinct may be to go where ever you may be able to get an Athletic Scholarship, but you need to look at the entire picture when selecting a college.
 After all, the primary reason for going to college is to get an education, so you want to look closely at the academic environment first.
-Competing in Lacrosse, while it will be a worthwhile endeavor, should be secondary.
+Competing in Your Sport, while it will be a worthwhile endeavor, should be secondary.

 What to Consider When Choosing a College

 There is no one perfect college.
 Finding the best college should be based on your own personal choice and not an arbitrary rating system.
 Do your own thinking and analysis.
 The best college should be the one that is the best fit for you.
 Some of the factors to consider when choosing a college are listed below.
 Some of the factors may be more important to you than others.